sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm a first-year PhD student at the University of Washington's [Department of Biostatistics](https://www.biostat.washington.edu/).
-This year I will be developing machine learning methods to minimize racial disparities in suicide risk modeling under [Yates Coley](https://www.biostat.washington.edu/people/r-coley).
+This year I will be developing machine learning methods to minimize racial disparities in suicide risk modeling under [Dr. Coley](https://www.biostat.washington.edu/people/r-coley).
 I received a BA in Statistics from [Macalester College](https://www.macalester.edu/) in May 2022.

 While at Macalester, I had the pleasure of working with the University of Minnesota's fabulous Division of Epidemiology and Clinical Research on multiple projects concerning the epidemiology of pediatric cancer.
 Broadly, I worked on the application of admixture mapping, gene expression analysis, and survival modeling to study racial and sex-based disparities in pediatric cancer incidence and outcome.